 Scared of needles?
 Here’s what you can do to cope.

-As the COVID-19 vaccines near public distribution in the coming days or weeks, people who fear needles may be facing some additional anxiety as they weigh when and if to seek out the shot.
+As the COVID vaccines are distributed, people who fear needles may be facing some additional anxiety as they weigh when and if to seek out the shot.

 The approved vaccines have been shown to be safe and effective, and they’re the clear path out of the pandemic.
 But the fear of needles in adults can have deep roots in childhood and can make getting the shot a little scary.

 “Needle fear or discomfort with needles is totally normal.
-The first step to helping people overcome that fear of needles is understanding that wanting to protect your body from pokes and pricks is a natural reaction,” says Dr. Diana Bottari, a pain management specialist based at Advocate Christ Medical Center in Oak Lawn.
+The first step to helping people overcome that fear of needles is understanding that wanting to protect your body from pokes and pricks is a natural reaction,” says Dr. Diana Bottari, a pain management specialist based at Advocate Health Care.

-Dr. Bottari offered a few strategies that you can use if you’re scared of needles but still want to get the COVID-19 vaccine.
+Dr. Bottari offered a few strategies that you can use if you’re scared of needles but still want to get the COVID vaccine.

 • Understand your feelings are normal.
 There’s nothing to be embarrassed about.
 It’s OK to be scared.
 If you acknowledge this, the fear could be easier to overcome.